DavidPotato/create-preview/README.md

 # Create Theme Preview

 This GitHub action creates a preview of a pull request for a Shopify store.
+It makes it easier to see the changes made in a pull request before they are merged.

-It has the following steps:
+The action has the following steps:

 1. Get the current date and time
 2. Create a comment on the pull request for the loading state with a table containing the name of the store, the status of the preview creation, and the date and time of the action